jroehl/gsheet.action/README.md

   - worksheetTitle:string - The title of the worksheet (needed if no previous command set the worksheetTitle globally)
   - [spreadsheetId]?:string - The id of the spreadsheet (needed if no previous command set the spreadsheetId globally)

+### renameWorksheet

+Rename an existing worksheet to the specified title

+- args
+  - worksheetTitle:string - The title of the worksheet (needed if no previous command set the worksheetTitle globally)
+  - newWorksheetTitle:string - The new title of the worksheet
+  - [spreadsheetId]?:string - The id of the spreadsheet (needed if no previous command set the spreadsheetId globally)

 ### updateData

 Updates cells with the specified data (at the specified range)